henrietta-k/adapt-learning-wiki/Configure-your-project-with-config.json.md

 >**_isEnabled** (boolean):  Specify a value of `true` or `false` to enable or to disable the accessibility feature.

+>**_isDisabledOnTouchDevices** (boolean): If set to `true`, accessibility features will be disabled on touch devices - useful if you only need accessibility on desktop browsers.

 >**_shouldSupportLegacyBrowsers** (boolean):  If set to `true`, Adapt will supply the 'focused' class to accommodate some legacy browser's inability to recognize `:focus`.
 The 'focused' class is used to outline elements when tab-highlighting is enabled.

 >**_isTextProcessorEnabled** (boolean):  If set to `true`, content text is processed by the `a11y_text` function of [_jquery.a11y.js_](https://github.com/adaptlearning/adapt_framework/blob/master/src/core/js/libraries/jquery.a11y.js).
 The primary goal is to ensure the text or HTML is accessible by tabbing.